2021 Portuguese local elections

-The Unitary Democratic Coalition (CDU) saw another decline and achieved their worst result to date, just 19 mayors and 8% of the votes.
+The Unitary Democratic Coalition (CDU) saw another decline and achieved their worst result to date, just 19 mayors and 8 percent of the votes.
 The coalition was able to hold on to Évora and Setúbal, albeit by slim margins, but lost big suburban cities like Loures and Moita.
 In the Alentejo region the coalition lost cities to both PS and PSD, of note the losses of both Montemor-o-Novo and Mora, two Communist bastions since 1976, to the PS.
 Jerónimo de Sousa, CDU leader, recognized that the results "fell short of the goals" of the coalition.

 Independent movements made gains in the elections by winning Guarda from the PSD, and Elvas and Mealhada from the PS.
 In Porto, mayor Rui Moreira was reelected for a third term but lost his majority.
 In Figueira da Foz, former prime minister and PSD leader Pedro Santana Lopes made a dramatic comeback, running as an independent, by gaining the city from the PS.
 The Left Bloc suffered losses by winning just 5 councillors across the country, a drop compared with the 12 councillors they won in 2017, but the party was able to win a councillor in Porto city for the first time.

-CHEGA was able to win several councillors across the country, a total of 19, and polled 4% of the votes.
+CHEGA was able to win several councillors across the country, a total of 19, and polled 4 percent of the votes.
 André Ventura said that the results "weren't a total victory", as the party failed its goal of being the 3rd largest political force.

-The Liberals (IL) did not win any councillors and polled just 1.3% of the votes.
+The Liberals (IL) did not win any councillors and polled just 1.3 percent of the votes.
 Together for the People (JPP) were able to hold on to Santa Cruz in the Madeira islands, while We, the Citizens!
 (NC) lost their sole city to the PSD.

-Turnout in these elections decreased compared to four years ago, with just 53.6% of voters casting a ballot.
+Turnout in these elections decreased compared to four years ago, with just 53.6 percent of voters casting a ballot.

 Background

 Date

 According to the local election law, an election must be called between 22 September and 14 October of the year that the local mandates end.
-The election is called by a Government of Portugal decree, unlike general elections which are called by the President of the Republic.
-The Election date must be announced at least 80 days before election day.
+The election is called by a Government of Portugal decree, unlike legislatuve elections which are called by the President of the Republic.
+The election date must be announced at least 80 days before election day.
 Election day is the same in all municipalities, and should fall on a Sunday or national holiday.
-The next local election must, therefore, take place no later than 10 October 2021.
+The 2021 local elections should have, therefore, take place no later than 10 October 2021.
 In March 2021, Prime Minister António Costa said that the elections should be held in September, hinting that the most likely date for the election would be September 26, which was confirmed in July 2021.